Melissa Wikoff, aU.D CCC-A

 Dr. Wikoff is licensed to practice audiology in the state of Georgia.
 She is a board certified audiologist with the American Board of Audiology (ABA), a member of the Academy of Doctors of Audiology (ADA), a fellow member of the American Academy of Audiology (AAA), a member of the American Speech Language Hearing Association (ASHA), and a member of the Georgia Academy of Audiology (GAA).
 Dr. Wikoff was the first student ever to be appointed to the Board of Directors of the American Balance Society (ABS).
 Dr. Wikoff currently serves on the Board of Directors for The American Tinnitus Association as well as local non-profit Aloha to Aging.

 Originally from West Hartford, Connecticut, Dr. Wikoff now resides in Atlanta with her husband, their two children, and two lovable-but-crazy dogs.
-Dr. Wikoff loves to spin on her stationary bike, practice yoga, and play Mahjong.
+Dr. Wikoff loves to ride her Peloton, practice yoga, and play Mahjong.
 Having seen the frustrating effects of hearing loss that affected her grandfathers after their service in World War II, Melissa dedicated herself to better, more personalized hearing healthcare, which she is now proud to provide in Marietta!